-- Discover Wales' dramatic history, prehistoric ruins and medieval Caernarfon Castle
+- Explore Wales' dramatic history, prehistoric ruins, and medieval Caernarfon Castle

 - Hike and bike through the rolling mountains of the Brecon Beacons